opencrvs/opencrvs-core/packages/client/src/v2-events/README.md

 # Features used by routes
 /features
   /events
-    # Each action has 'preview' and 'pages' definitions
+    # Each action has 'review' and 'pages' definitions to match configuration
     /actions
       [Action]/
         Pages.tsx